c19354837/react-native-system-setting/README.md

 `setBrightness(float)`

 Set the system brightness by specified value, from 0 to 1.
 0 for brightless, and 1 is max.

+`setBrightnessForce(float)`

+In Android, if the screen mode is auto, SystemSetting.setBrightness() will not work.
+You can call this to change the screen mode to MANUAL first.

+`getScreeenMode()`

+(Only for Android, iOS allways get -1).
+Get the screen mode, 0 is manual, while 1 is automatic.

+`setScreeenMode(int)`

+(Only for Android, iOS cannot change it).
+Change the screen mode, 0 is manual, while 1 is automatic.

 ## In the end